lbormann/darts-caller/README.md

 Side note: You can change that option anytime in the web-caller.

+#### *`-CBA / --call_bot_actions`*

+The application will call bot actions.

+- '0' = call bot actions deactivated
+- '1' = call bot actions activated

+Default: '1'

+Side note: You can change that option anytime in the web-caller.

 #### *`-E / --call_every_dart`*

 The application will call every thrown dart.

 - '0' = call every dart deactivated
-- '1' = call every dart by calculating the multiplication of field value and multiplier (for example: you hit a triple 20, resulting in calling 60)
+- '1' = SINGLE-DART-SCORE: call every dart by multiplicated score of field-number and field-multiplier (for example: you hit a triple 20, resulting in calling sound-file-key '60')
-- '2' = call every dart by calling sound-effects you setup. s1, d1, t1 to s20, d20, t20, outside, sbull, bull.
-If particular sound-file-key can't be found, it will fallback to: singleinner, singleouter, single, double, triple
+- '2' = SINGLE-DART-NAME: call every dart by field-name (for example: you hit a triple 20, resulting in calling sound-file-key 't20' if available, else falls back to sound-file-key 'triple' and sound-file-key '20')
+- '3' = SINGLE-DART-EFFECT: call every dart by using sound-effects (for example: you hit a triple 20, resulting in calling sound-file-key 'effect_t20' if available, else falls back to 'effect_triple')

 Default: '0'